-With the right high-quality student services and investments in the field of education, studying in Canada as a disabled student has become easier than ever.
-Universities have invested in their student service centers and there are various organizations that dedicate their time solely to disabled students in Canada, making sure they have the right accommodations inside and outside of university, creating a welcoming environment, and ensuring all their needs are met.
+With the right high-quality student services and investments in the field of education, studying in Canada as a student with disabilities has become easier than ever.
+Universities have invested in their student service centers and there are various organizations that dedicate their time solely to student with disabilities in Canada, making sure they have the right accommodations inside and outside of university, creating a welcoming environment, and ensuring all their needs are met.

-These organizations and student services within universities were created to make studying in Canada as a disabled student overcome the barriers it might have had before, and they work on providing services that aim to remove the remaining barriers nowadays.
+These organizations and student services within universities were created to make studying in Canada as a student with disabilities overcome the barriers it might have had before, and they work on providing services that aim to remove the remaining barriers nowadays.
 The priority is to make the post-secondary experience the same for everyone.
-However, since the possibility of obstacles exists for disabled students, these organizations devote their attention in noting the privileges students with disabilities have and do their best to provide each student with what they need during their post-secondary education, but not only.
+However, since the possibility of obstacles exists for student with disabilities, these organizations devote their attention in noting the privileges students with disabilities have and do their best to provide each student with what they need during their post-secondary education, but not only.

-Below, you will get the needed information on hard-working organizations for disabled students, the services Canada offers (such as grants and equipment for the disabled), as well as disabled student services in some of the highest ranked universities in Canada.
+Below, you will get the needed information on hard-working organizations for students with disabilities, the services Canada offers (such as grants and equipment for the disabled), as well as disabled student services in some of the highest ranked universities in Canada.

 NEADS – National Educational Association of Disabled Students